What is Six Sigma?

 2. The 5 Whys

-To determine the root cause of problems in your organization, the tool of 5 Whys is used, which is frequently deployed as part of the Analyze phase in DMAIC.
-The 5 Whys works like this:
+To determine the root cause of problems in your organization, the tool of ‘5 Whys’ is used, which is frequently deployed as part of the Analyze phase in DMAIC.

-- Write down the problem you are having so that every member of your team can focus on it specifically.
+- Write down the problem so that each member of your team can focus on it specifically.

-- If your first answer is not the main reason for your problem, ask why again.
+- If your first answer is not the main cause of your problem, ask why again.

-- Repeat this questioning at least 5 times to find the true reason for the problem.
+- Repeat this questioning at least five times to determine the true source of the problem.

-- 5 Whys do not mean that it has to be restricted to 5 times only, you can ask more than 5 times, but basically, after 5 times, you will get the clarity on the root cause of the problem.
+- Whys do not have to be limited to 5 times; you can ask more than 5 times, but after 5 times, you will have clarity on the root cause of the problem.

 3. The 5S System

 For quicker access and better management, workplace materials are organized following a tool known as the 5S System.
-The waste that is produced by poor condition and poor workstations are eliminated with the help of this system.
+The waste that is produced by poor conditions and poor workstations is eliminated with the help of this system.